Marx-wrld/Twitter-bot/README.md

-# Telegram Chatbot with Rasa customer service
+# Twitter-bot
-This is an M.L based python chatbot with Rasa customer service
+This is a Python based Twitter bot called TheafterMarx built using the twepy library